yangchengkang/BX--/README.md

-# BX--
+# ProjectName{BX--}
-This is a test repo
+This is a test repo.
+Here are some words which I want to tell BX.
+I hope I can success.